Coronavirus and tuition fees

 - have an EU blue card in Finland

-To prove your citizenship or residency status, you are required to provide a valid passport or national ID card where your citizenship is indicated, and a copy of valid residence permit in Finland.
-In order to be exempted from tuition fees, your residence permit has to be valid at the start of the academic year (i.e. 1st of August).
+To prove your citizenship or residency status, you are required to provide a valid passport or national ID card where your citizenship is indicated, and a copy of valid residence permit or proof of right to residence in Finland.
+In order to be exempted from tuition fees, your residence permit or right to residence has to be valid at the start of the academic year (i.e. 1st of August).

 More information about determining your liability to pay (and exemptions from) tuition fees can be found on Studyinfo (studyinfo.fi).
 Information about the residence permits is available on the Finnish Immigration Service website (migri.fi).